15 Indian Prime Ministers and Their Historic Decisions [2026 Updated]

 Qualification: Bachelor of Arts in Political Science, School of Open Learning at the University of Delhi

-• Signed the historic UKโ€‘India Free Trade Agreement in July 2025.
-This means 99% of Indian exports to the UK will become tariff-free.
+• Signed the historic Free Trade Agreements with the UK, Oman, and New Zealand in 2025.
+This means most of India’s exports to these countries will become tariff-free.

 • Inaugurated 103 redeveloped railway stations across 18 states under the Amrit Bharat Station Scheme.
-The project cost was around โ‚น1,100 crore, and the government has plans to redevelop 1,275 stations.
+The project cost was around ₹1,100 crore, and the government has plans to redevelop 1,275 stations.

-• Started multiple infrastructure projects in Tamil Nadu worth โ‚น4,900 crore.
+• Started multiple infrastructure projects in Tamil Nadu worth ₹4,900 crore.

-• Inaugurated the worldโ€™s highest railway bridge, Chenab Bridge, which is 321 meters tall.
+• Inaugurated the world’s highest railway bridge, the Chenab Bridge, which is 321 meters tall.

-• Inaugurated Indiaโ€™s longest sea bridge, Atal Setu, which has a length of 21.8 km, out of which 16.5 km is a sea link.
+• Inaugurated India’s longest sea bridge, Atal Setu, which has a length of 21.8 km, out of which 16.5 km is a sea link.

 • Introduced 3 new bills to replace the Indian Penal Code, Criminal Procedure Code, and Indian Evidence Act, with the Bharatiya Nyaya Sanhita Bill, Bharatiya Nagarik Suraksha Sanhita Bill, and Bharatiya Sakshya Bill, respectively.